eyar1234/AttractionsV2/README.md

 - create a custom web server with using HTTPRouter
 - create a simple REST API thet made from google
+- use mongoDb server to reduce the amount of requests from the API

 ## start